Where is Ledley King now?

 Adored by the Spurs faithful and sympathetic to his injuries they often used to chant to the melody of ‘Que Sera Que Sera’: ‘Oh Ledley, Ledley, he’s only got one knee, he’s better than John Terry, Oh Ledley Ledley’.

-King has stayed on at Tottenham Hotspur in an ambassadorial role where he represents the club worldwide and also in the local community.
+Since 2012 he has been working for the club as an ambassador where he represents Spurs worldwide and also in the local community.

-He is also currently working towards completing his UEFA coaching badges and hopes to go back to coaching at Spurs sometime in the future.
+He is also currently working towards completing his UEFA coaching badges and hopes to go back to coaching sometime in the future.

 Back to Tottenham Hotspur